thorek/gama/libs/tutorial/tutorial.md

 # Tutorial

 ### The taks
 Let's assume you are assigned with the task to develop a system for managing a vehicle fleet.
-It should be able to manage the cars in the fleet,known drivers, allow to read, create, update and delete those things and assign cars to drivers or vice versa.
+It should be able to manage the cars in the fleet, known drivers, allow to read, create, update and delete those things and assign cars to drivers or vice versa.

 The users of the vehicle fleet application will probably get a mobile application, or should be able to use it through their corporate intranet or in another way that ist still to be determined.

 ### API 1st

 Given the requirements you decide to follow an API 1st approach - meaning you want expose all data and functionality through an API.
 You are aware that you don't know yet what clients or 3rd party systems would want to use this API, so [GraphQL](https://graphql.org) seems  like a great choice.
-Based on this API you would want to build an Admin UI application to give access to the data and functionality to an admin or manager and connect the customer UI.
+Based on this API you would allow to connect any customer UI.
+You also want to build an Admin UI application based on the same API to give access to the data and functionality to an admin or manager.

 A great task for GAMA!